Everything You Need to Know About San Francisco's Ferry Building

 The Ferry Building Marketplace is located on the Embarcadero, where Market Street meets the water.
 It is easily accessible via public transport, including Muni, BART, the F-Line historic streetcar, and by ferry.
 The BART Embarcadero station is one block from the marketplace, and multiple Muni buses, subways and streetcars stop at or near the building as well.

-Drivers are advised to park in Pier 3 along northbound Embarcadero or get validated parking at the ACE Parking Lot at Embarcadero and Washington Street or the Golden Gate Garage at 250 Clay St. Valet parking is available at the Ferry Building Monday through Friday.
+Drivers are advised to park at Pier 3 along northbound Embarcadero or get validated parking at the ProPark Parking Lot at Embarcadero and Washington Street or the Golden Gateway Garage at 250 Clay St. On Saturdays, drop off your purchases with the Veggie Valet from 8 a.m. to 1 p.m. while you continue shopping.